ds5110/git-intro/README.md

 * If you need to download data, then put it in a `data` directory and make sure to ".gitignore" it.
 * If you keep a local copy of a dataset, be sure to provide appropriate attribution and links to the data source.
 * Provide instructions for reproducing all results from the command line.
-  * Use a Makefile
-  * One nice thing about *make* is that Makefiles make it easy to implement the pipeline.
-  * One annoying thing about *make* is that you must indent in the Makefile with tabs -- spaces don't work.
+* Apply DRY principles, e.g., if multiple files use the same code, then put reused code in a module and import it.
+* While there may be more than one way to do everything, here's the way to go...
   * Put source code in the `src` directory, figures in a `figs`directory, and tests in a `tests` directory.
-* Use one file per question.
+  * Use one file for each question, not one file for all questions.
-* Apply DRY principles -- if multiple files use the same code, then put reused code in a module and import it.

-For example...
+  * Use a Makefile to implement the entire data-processing pipeline.
+  * One annoying thing about `make` is that you must indent in the Makefile with tabs -- spaces don't work, alas.

+For example, suppose the assignment has two questions...

-## Step 1: Data access
+## Q0: Data access

 Download the CSV file from the [ISL](http://statlearning.com) website with the following command